bancey/document-smbrelay-service/docs/OPENTELEMETRY.md

 ./server
 ```

-Telemetry will be sent to Azure Application Insights.
+Telemetry will be sent to the OpenTelemetry Collector, which forwards it to Azure Application Insights.
 View traces and metrics in the Azure Portal.

 ### Example 3: Grafana Cloud